AlishbaNazir/AlishbaNazir/README.md

 💡 Passionate about building modern, scalable software that solves real-world problems.

 🚀 Goal:
-Become a Software Engineer specializing in AI-powered web and mobile applications.
+Become a Software Engineer specialising in AI-powered web and mobile applications.

 ## 🛠️ Tech Stack